 12 NCAC 09H .0104 SANCTIONS

-(b) The Commission may deny or suspend the applicant or retired law enforcement officer's firearms qualification certification when the Commission finds the applicant or retired officer:
+(b) The Commission shall deny or suspend the applicant or retired law enforcement officer's firearms qualification certification when the Commission finds the applicant or retired officer:

 (1) has failed to successfully complete the required training or qualification specified in Rule 09H .0102; or